 Investing in our common stock will provide you with an equity ownership interest in Arch Coal.
 As one of our stockholders, your investment will be subject to risks, including risks inherent in our business.
-The value of your investment may increase or decline and could result in a loss.
+The value of your investment could decline and could result in a loss.
 You should carefully consider the following factors as well as other information contained and incorporated by reference in this prospectus before deciding to invest in our common stock.

-We have a substantial amount of debt relative to our equity capitalization, and a downturn in economic or industry conditions may materially affect our ability to meet our debt service and liquidity needs.
+We have a substantial amount of debt relative to our equity capitalization, which limits our flexibility and imposes restrictions on us, and a downturn in economic or industry conditions may materially affect our ability to meet our future debt service and liquidity needs.

-As of June 30, 2000, we had outstanding consolidated indebtedness of \$1.174 billion, representing approximately 84% of our capital employed.
-As a result, we have significant debt service obligations, which limit our flexibility and impose a number of restrictions upon us.
+As of September 30, 2000, we had outstanding consolidated indebtedness of \$1.152 billion, representing approximately 84% of our capital employed.
+As a result, we will have significant debt service obligations, and the terms of our credit agreements limit our flexibility and impose a number of restrictions upon us.
 We also have significant lease and royalty obligations.
-Our ability to satisfy our debt service, lease and royalty obligations will depend upon our future operating performance, which will be affected by prevailing economic conditions in the markets that we serve and financial, business and other factors, many of which are beyond our control.
-We cannot assure you that our business will generate sufficient cash flow from operations or that future borrowings will be available in an amount sufficient to enable us to fund our debt service, lease and royalty payment obligations or our other liquidity needs.
+Debt service consists of payments of interest and principal.
+We expect to repay \$37.2 million of our indebtedness during the remainder of 2000.
+We are required to make aggregate principal payments on our indebtedness of \$30.5 million in 2001, \$60.5 million in 2002, \$1.0 billion in 2003 and \$0.6 million in 2004.
+Our ability to satisfy our debt service and lease and royalty obligations, and our ability to effect any refinancing of our indebtedness, will depend upon our future operating performance, which will be affected by prevailing economic conditions in the markets that we serve and financial, business and other factors, many of which are beyond our control.
+We may be unable to generate sufficient cash flow from operations and future borrowings or other financing may be unavailable in an amount sufficient to enable us to fund our debt service, lease and royalty payment obligations or our other liquidity needs.